Most people, including Governor Newsom, agree that the CPUC’s proposed rooftop solar decision (Net Energy Metering 3.0 or “NEM3”) needs to be changed.

 4) Ditch the “cost shift” nonsense

 Governor Newsom and the CPUC should also reject the utilities’ fallacy-driven claim that rooftop solar users don’t pay their fair share of the grid.
-It’s nonsense, as outlined in this white paper, and by respected economists and newspapers.
+It’s nonsense, as outlined in this letter signed by 129 nonprofit organizations, in this white paper, and by respected economists and newspapers.

 Remember the vision: Keep growing rooftop solar everywhere for everyone, and add batteries.
 Wash, rinse and repeat